About Plumbing Codes

 What is the International Plumbing Code?

 The International Code Council (ICC) publishes the International Plumbing Code® (IPC) model code.

-The IPC frequently cites construction cost savings as a benefit of their model code, but neglects to address total lifecycle costs.
-For example, the IPC allows for the use of air admittance valves (AAV) as an alternative to roof venting.
+The IPC frequently cites construction cost savings as a benefit of their model code but neglects to address total lifecycle costs.
+For example, the IPC allows for air admittance valves (AAV) as an alternative to roof venting.
 That practice may save on upfront construction costs but at the risk of future costs to home and building owners down the road if/when the mechanical AAV fails.
 At worst, an AAV failure can enable toxic sewer gases to impact building occupants.
 Read more about plumbing and public health.

-How is the International Plumbing Code changed?
+How is the International Plumbing Code Changed?

-Changes to the IPC may be proposed by interested parties; however, only code officials are allowed to vote at the code cycle’s final development code hearings.
+Changes to the IPC may be proposed by interested parties.
+However, only code officials are allowed to vote at the code cycle’s final development code hearings.

 Plumbing systems experts are excluded from this final vote.